b1ueb1ues/brm/README.md

 equip=['ring','waist','wrist'] is legal, but you can't equip like that in game.

-(We think ['4t19','2t20','ring','waist'] is BIS when considering about survivability)
+(We think ['4t19','2t20','ring','waist'] is BIS in consider of survivability)

 ### prate=0.44
 you purifying brew rate(without talent) use this to test relic

 ### isbduration=9
-use this to test relic (Chinese researchers approve that 9.5s ISB is better than 7% BOF when considering of survivability)
+use this to test relic (Chinese researchers approve that 9.5s ISB is better than 7% BOF in consider of survivability)

 ### facepalm = 0.4
 use this to test relic